 The idea was to digitise the early innovation process to make it traceable and more manageable for both, the team contributing insights, project owners and innovation managers leading the projects.
 We focused on developing three main benefits – keeping visual consistency of insights, activating the research team’s potential, and offering guidance.
 This is how the internally developed pilot version of our digital design research tool was born.
 The success of the first trials with our existing customers JUB, Seascape and Skaza proved that our concept indeed had a much wider appeal.

 With Intuido we introduced a seamless early innovation process, while unlocking the innovative potential of the research team; in fact, any customer, user, partner, or employee could now turn into an effective researcher overnight.
 Intuido enables project owners to set up a research project remotely, invite their team to submit insights, and then review and cluster the submitted insights into groups, according to the project’s aim.
 The grouped insights serve as the basis for innovation directions and can later be expanded into innovation opportunities – a stage that is currently run during workshops and will be supported in later versions of the tool.

 The tool allows for a smooth introduction of early innovation processes, while at the same time educating your team to detect, collect and analyse valuable insights.
 It enables users to discover the unmet needs of customers, business partners and other stakeholders.
 By bringing time-efficiency and structure into unclear innovation processes, the tool not only makes researching clearer and more practical but also contributes to de-risking decision-making in the long run.

-Intuido has been proved indispensable for innovation-driven companies in competitive industries who are pressured to make regular and frequent innovation efforts.
-It is the tool of choice for ambitious organizations and businesses looking to integrate or further optimise innovation management processes, all the while breaking down silos and ensuring multidisciplinary collaboration and future-proving their activities.
+Intuido is indispensable for innovation-driven companies in competitive industries pressured to make regular and frequent innovation efforts.
+It is the tool of choice for ambitious organizations and businesses looking to integrate or further optimise innovation management processes while breaking down silos and ensuring multidisciplinary collaboration and future-proving their activities.